Reasons for Hair Fall in India | Book Hair Fall Test Online Now

 Vitamin E deficiency

-Vitamin E promotes hair regrowth by reversing the damage due to dehydrating effect of sun-exposure.
+Vitamin E promotes hair regrowth by reversing the damage due to the dehydrating effect of sun-exposure.

 Biotin or Vitamin B7 is also called Vitamin H or Coenzyme R. It is a water-soluble compound and one of the B-complex vitamins.